Papaya: Fruit

-Skin, Seed
+Phytochemicals

 Papaya skin, pulp, and seeds contain a variety of phytochemicals, including carotenoids and polyphenols, as well as benzyl isothiocyanates and benzyl glucosinates, with skin and pulp levels that increase during ripening.
 The carotenoids, lutein and beta-carotene, are prominent in the yellow skin, while lycopene is dominant in the red flesh (table).
 Papaya seeds also contain the cyanogenic substance prunasin.
 The green fruit contains papain, a cysteine protease enzyme used to tenderize meat (see below).

 Distribution and habitat

-Native to tropical America, papaya originates from southern Mexico and Central America.
+Native to tropical regions in the Americas, papaya originates from southern Mexico and Central America.
 Papaya is also considered native to southern Florida, introduced by predecessors of the Calusa no later than AD 300.
 Spaniards introduced papaya to the Old World in the 16th century.
 Papaya cultivation is now nearly pantropical, spanning Hawaii, Central Africa, India, and Australia.

 Wild populations of papaya are generally confined to naturally disturbed tropical forests.
 Papaya is found in abundance on Everglades hammocks following major hurricanes, but is otherwise infrequent.
 In the rain forests of southern Mexico, papaya thrives and reproduces quickly in canopy gaps while dying off in the mature closed-canopy forests.